 An evidence-based and future-proofed methodological approach has been adopted to ensure that the County Mayo Housing Strategy meets the housing needs of the county and its residents while remaining consistent with local, regional and national guidelines.
-Chapter 3 of this Development Plan identifies and reviews the key legislative and policy instruments relevant to the delivery of County Mayo's Housing Strategy 2021-2027.
-The Strategy is underpinned by a HNDA which provides a robust baseline to inform and guide policies and objectives under the Mayo County Development Plan 2021-2027.
+Chapter 3 of this Development Plan identifies and reviews the key legislative and policy instruments relevant to the delivery of County Mayo's Housing Strategy 20221-20287.
+The Strategy is underpinned by a HNDA which provides a robust baseline to inform and guide policies and objectives under the Mayo County Development Plan 20221-20287 (and specifically the period covering Q1 2022 to Q4 2027).
+In 2028 a new Development Plan will be adopted inclusive of a Housing strategy commencing from Q1 2028.

 Declines in the construction sector and wider economic activity in the previous decade, coupled with Ireland's emerging economic recovery have led to ongoing challenges around fluctuations in the supply, demand and price of housing.
 It has also led to opportunities, with a greater mix of house types and tenures diversifying Ireland's housing market.
 Aside from the traditional home-ownership model, rental accommodation will play a greater role in the provision of housing nationally and indeed across Mayo.
 Moreover, increasing levels of activity in the construction sector will provide new homes to meet current and projected demand and contribute to County Mayo's social housing stock by way of Part V obligations.
 The HNDA incorporates a range of socio-economic and demographic data to analyse current levels of demand and supply within Mayo housing sector, and project for future need over the lifetime of the Development Plan and beyond to 2031.
-It incorporates demand across different tenures, including owner-occupied, the rental sector and social housing and provides estimates of future housing needs based on employment growth, income levels and affordability in the housing market.
+It incorporates demand across different tenures, including owner-occupied, the rental sector and social housing and provides estimates of future housing needs based on employment growth, income levels and affordability in the housing